LogtalkDotOrg/logtalk3/manuals/_sources/ports/toychr.rst.txt

 ``toychr``
 ==========

-To load this port and for sample queries, please see the ``SCRIPT.txt`` file.

 This folder contains a Logtalk port of ToyCHR, a reference implementation of Constraint Handling Rules (CHR) available from: